 “Well why don’t you call your husband, I’ll check on my next appointment and come back in.
 Can I give you a hug?”

-I reach out and we embrace.
+I reached out and we embraced.

 “Hun?
 What’s going on?”

 “They can’t find the heartbeat.
 At all.
 Deb tried with the doppler, then a handheld ultrasound, and the regular ultrasound.”

 “There’s no heartbeat, and I’m supposed to be sixteen weeks, and he or she is only measuring eight weeks and a day.”